Bobcaygeon honours late Tragically Hip singer Gord Downie with candlelight vigil

 The community, which has a population of just over 3,500, hosted a viewing party in August 2016 for the Hip's final stop of the "Man Machine Poem" tour.
 Bobcaygeon shut down its main street and residents set up lawn chairs and sat on rooftops to watch the Kingston, Ont., show on three jumbo screens set up throughout the community’s main stretch.

-Over 6,000 people brought out their cameras or cell phones to sign along with Downie as the band started to play "Bobcaygeon."
+Over 6,000 people brought out their cameras or cell phones to sing along with Downie as the band started to play "Bobcaygeon."

 Kawartha Lakes city councillor Kathleen Seymour-Fagan says she was shocked at the amount of people that showed up for the viewing.